robertnen/bookstore/README.md

 ![Save menu](img/Save_menu.png)

 [^1]: For windows you need something like GNU Make to run it.
 It won't run without it.
 [^2]: I don't own anything related to the GNU Make.
-I am not getting any money from it, nor the repo.
+I am not getting any money from it, nor from the repo.
 [^3]: I don't own anything related to the Valgrind.
-I am not getting any money from it, nor the repo.
+I am not getting any money from it, nor from the repo.